acorn-technology/python-lab/Lab2-DataTypes/README.md

 # 2 Triangles

-_Note:_ This task has been stolen from [Advent of code](https://adventofcode.com), but don't go looking for solutions just yet ;)
+_Note:_ This task has been stolen from [Advent of code](https://adventofcode.com), but don't go googling for solutions just yet ;)

 ## 2.1 Part one

 The file `triangle-input.txt` contain specifications of triangles.
 Each line contains the lenght of each of the three sides.
-Although something has gone worng, some are not valid triangles.
+Although something has gone wrong, some are not valid triangles.

 Check how many of the triangles follow the basic rule that the sum of any two sides, must be larger than the remaining side?